-By Cassandra Taylor, Associate and Billy Riddle, Lawyer
+By Billy Riddle, Lawyer

 Changes to the Franchising Code of Conduct (Code) were released on 22 June which affect franchising agreements classified as “new vehicle dealership agreements” under the Code.
 “New vehicle dealership agreements” are defined to mean a motor vehicle dealership agreement relating to a dealership that predominantly deals in new passenger vehicles or new light goods vehicles (or both).

 Though the changes were released on 22 June, they apply from 1 June 2020 onwards.
 They are wholly contained in a new Part 5 of the Code.

 For all dealership agreements entered into on or after 1 June 2020, the franchisor must notify the franchisee of the franchisor’s intention to either extend the existing agreement, enter into a new agreement or do neither with at least 12 months’ notice (if the term of the agreement exceeds 12 months) or at least 6 months’ notice (if the term of the agreement is less than 12 months).
 For non-motor vehicle dealership agreements, the requirement to notify the franchisee of the franchisor’s intention for end of term arrangements is set at 6 months regardless of the length of the franchise agreement.

 If the franchisor is intending to extend or enter into a new agreement, the franchisor must provide reasons for the franchisor’s stated intention.
 If the franchisor gives notice that it intends to enter into a new agreement, the notice must include a statement that the franchisee is entitled to request a disclosure document from the franchisor.